- Location: New York

 Tests are generally taken a few weeks from the date the appointment is scheduled.

 On the day of your test, check the DMV website if you are concerned about the weather conditions.
 Plan to arrive early to your scheduled time and be sure to bring your:

 - NYS learner permit.
 If your permit is temporary, bring another photo ID.

 The fee is $10 for 2 tests (they only come in pairs).
 If you wish, you can pay online.

 If you passed your road test, you’ll be issued an interim driver license you can use until your permanent photo license arrives in the mail.

-NOTE: Every new driver is subject to a six-month probationary period.
+NOTE: Every new driver is subject to a probationary period of 6 months.
 During this period, which starts at the date you passed your road test, you can have your license suspended for certain violations.
 Learn more by reading the DMV brochure on this probationary period.

 Once you’ve received your license, make sure you meet NY liability insurance requirements before you begin driving.